 Community feedback gathered during community engagement on the 2021 CTCU concept design is being used to inform future stages of the project.

-A public tender for detailed design is in progress with a successful consultant expected to be appointed by late September 2022.
+Following a public tender for detailed design, highly experienced engineering firm Aurecon is now engaged as the consultant to progress the next stage of the project.
 The consultant will continue to work with the project team to further refine the design of both sections.

 As part of the detailed design process a stakeholder interest group (SIG) has been formed.
-The group will further enable community review of the project and provide an opportunity for questions or concerns to be further addressed by the project team.
+The group will provide an opportunity for questions or concerns to be addressed by the project team.
 The SIG is another way the project team is working with the community.